-Community Gardens create a safe and healthy recreational activity within our park system and on other city-owned land.
+Community Gardens create a safe and healthy recreational activity within our park system and on other City-owned land.
 They allow for local food production and can become a gathering place in a neighbourhood.
-Although there are several gardens within city limits, Nanaimo Parks, Recreation and Culture currently has five community gardens on park property with more in planning stages.
-They include:
+Although there are several gardens within city limits, Parks and Recreation currently has five community gardens on park property.

-Smugglers Park on Protection Island - managed by DIGS - Douglas Island Garden Society.
-Contact Jim Harris 250.740.0317 http://www.digsgarden.blogspot.com
+This community garden is located on Protection Island and managed by DIGS (Douglas Island Garden Society).
+Contact Jim Harris at 250-740-0317 or visit http://www.digsgarden.blogspot.com

-Pawson Park - managed by Nanaimo Old City Association (started in 2011).
-Contact: Jen at email@example.com
+This garden is managed by Nanaimo Old City Association.
+Please contact Jen at firstname.lastname@example.org

-The gardens were initiated under the City's Volunteer in Parks Program (VIP).
-Groups applied for seed money through the VIP Granting Program, and they facilitated the initial setup of the gardens.
-Neighbourhoods interested in starting up a community garden at a park or on a piece of underutilized city property should contact the City of Nanaimo at firstname.lastname@example.org and check out our guidelines and policy document for more information.
+The gardens were initiated under the City's Partners in Parks Program (PIP).
+Groups applied for seed money through the PIP Granting Program, and they facilitate the initial setup of the gardens.
+Neighbourhoods interested in starting up a community garden in a park or on a piece of underutilized City property should contact the City of Nanaimo at email@example.com.
+Check out our guidelines and Community Gardens Policy for more information.

-Click here for a list of Community Gardens operated by local organizations.
+Here is a list of community gardens operated by local organizations.